Room Selection FAQs

 Does it matter when I sign up for Housing?

-You may sign up any time between 10:00am, January 1 and 11:59pm, March 6.
-Timeslots will not be randomly assigned in each class code until after 2pm on March 8, 2021, so there is no benefit to signing up earlier in the process rather than later.
-However, signing up earlier will help the housing office better understand this year’s demand for on-campus housing, and allow us to give more informed guidance to students at the Room Selection System Q&As at dates/times TBA.
+You may sign up any time between 10:00am, February 1 and 11:59pm, February 28.
+Timeslots will not be randomly assigned in each class code until after 2pm on March 2, 2022, so there is no benefit to signing up earlier in the process rather than later.
+However, signing up earlier will help the housing office better understand this year’s demand for on-campus housing, and allow us to give more informed guidance to students as we head in to room selection.

 Is assigning of timeslots fair?